roma-glushko/roma-glushko.github.io/content/blog/design-lru-cache/index.md

 We want to design a **class that represents LRU cache and has the following APIs**:

-- `LRUCache(capacity: int)` class should be initialized with capacity of the storage where capacity is simply a number of keys that storage can hold.
+- `LRUCache(capacity: int)` class should be initialized with a capacity of the storage where the capacity is simply a number of keys that storage can hold.
-- `get(key: int)` method which can retrieve a value by key in a constant time (O(1)).
+- `get(key: int)` method which can retrieve the value by key in a constant time (O(1)).
 - `put(key: int, value: int)` method which stores key-value pair in the cache in a constant time (O(1)).
-If a key is already in the storage, we need to replace its value by a new one. `put()` method should be constrained by capacity value and should not exceed it.
+If a key is already in the storage, we need to replace its value with a new one. `put()` method should be constrained by capacity value and should not exceed it.
 When capacity restriction is about to be reached, we need to evict the least-recently-used item to put a new key-value pair to the storage.

 Since we are trying to design a cache storage, pretty much every operation should be done in **a constant time execution on average** to keep it practically useful.
 This means that key eviction should also happen in O(1) complexity range.